 For all strategic development programmes, eligibility will be limited to employees who have been demonstrated to have met all conditions outlined in the Executive List and this policy.
 They should have achieved at least a 'Meets expectations' or 'Exceeds expectations' during the most recent performance review.
-Their eligibility to participate will also be dependent on their long term potential with the organisation as defined during the identification phase of the fast track development programme outlined in this policy.
+Their eligibility to participate

-Programme Performance criteria 'Meets or exceeds expectations' Potential criteria 'High potential' Recommended by Approved by Fast track development programme √ $\checkmark$ Talent calibration committee Director General Succession planning $\checkmark$ $\checkmark$ Talent calibration committee Director General Full time study leave √ $\checkmark$ Director General Minister of Higher Education
+Programme Performance criteria 'Meets or exceeds expectations' Potential criteria 'High potential' Recommended by Approved by Fast track development programme ✓ ✓ Talent calibration committee Director General Succession planning ✓ ✓ Talent calibration committee Director General Full time study leave ✓ ✓ Director General Minister of Higher Education